jekyll/jekyll/docs/_docs/step-by-step/02-liquid.md

 To get our changes processed by Jekyll we need to add [front matter](03-front-matter/) to the top of the page:

-{% raw %}
 ```markdown
 ---
 # front matter tells Jekyll to process Liquid
 ---
 ```
-{% endraw %}

 Our "Hello World!" will now be downcased on render.

 It may not seem like it now, but much of Jekyll's power comes from combining Liquid with other features.

 In order to see the changes from `downcase` Liquid filter, we will need to add front matter.

 That's next.
 Let's keep going.